-As of the writing of this transmittal letter, the City of Sebastopol City Management has been in negotiations with the following employee organizations.
-The results of these negotiations are unknown at this time.
-The DRAFT budget does not include the financial impact of these negotiations.
-It includes no salary or benefit increases.
-Any increases resulting from the negotiations will need to be additions added to the FY 2022-23 budget.
+The City of Sebastopol City Management has been in negotiations with the following employee organizations.
+The results of these negotiations had been built into the adopted with increases resulting from these negotiations had been added to the FY 2022-23 budget.